fetchrobotics/docs/source/fetch_pbd.rst

 Tutorial: Fetch Programming by Demonstration
 ============================================

-This repository is based on PR2 Programming by Demonstration.
+The `fetch_pbd <https://github.com/fetchrobotics/fetch_pbd>`_ package is based on PR2 Programming by Demonstration.
 This version is for Fetch.
 It will not work on Freight because Freight does not have an arm.

 The original `PR2 Programming by Demonstration <https://github.com/PR2/pr2_pbd>`_ was done by `Maya Cakmak <http://www.mayacakmak.com/>`_ and the `Human-Centered Robotics Lab <https://hcrlab.cs.washington.edu>`_ at the University of Washington.